 1312.1 Standard Procedure for Determination of Glazing and Door U-Factors: U-factors for glazing and doors shall be determined, certified and labeled in accordance with Standard RS-31 by a certified independent agency licensed by the National Fenestration Rating Council (NFRC).
-Compliance shall be based on Model Size AA or BB.
+Compliance shall be based on the Residential or the Nonresidential Model Size.
 Product samples used for U-factor determinations shall be production line units or representative of units as purchased by the consumer or contractor.
 Unlabeled glazing and doors shall be assigned the default U-factor in Section 2006.